apache/fury-site/docs/json/index.md

 Fory JSON is Apache Fory's thread-safe Java JSON codec.
-It provides interpreted and runtime-generated codecs for Java objects, records, immutable creator-based classes, common JDK types, generic containers, custom complete-value codecs, and finite annotation-declared polymorphism.
+It provides interpreted and runtime-generated codecs for Java objects, records, immutable creator-based classes, common JDK types, generic containers, and custom complete-value codecs.

 Fory JSON is a separate data format from Fory's binary native and xlang protocols.
 Use it when a system must exchange ordinary JSON with browsers, APIs, logs, configuration, or another JSON